alesten/mongodb_exercise/README.md

 mongoimport --drop --db social_net --collection tweets --type csv --headerline --file training.1600000.processed.noemoticon.csv

-Now we want to use enter the mongo database, we do that be the following command:
+Now we want to enter the mongo database, we do that by the following command:

 Mongo

-In the mongo database we want to give our database a name, we call it social_net, by the following command:
+In the mongo database we want to use our social_net database, we do that by the following command:

 use social_net